 Launched in 2011, the MIT-Germany Seed Fund has granted 20 projects with partners throughout Germany and has increased the visibility at MIT with outstanding German centers.
 Seed funded projects have led to larger scale grant support with the NIH, corporate sponsorship at German universities, peer-reviewed publications and increased post-doc exchanges.

-The MIT-Germany - University of Stuttgart Seed Fund launched in fall 2015 and awards two projects annually (one in 2018).
-Open to all disciplines, the fund aims to promote student participation and deepen research partnerships.
+The MIT-Germany - University of Stuttgart Seed Fund launched in fall 2015 and awards two projects annually (three in 2018).
+Open to all disciplines, the fund aims to promote student participation and deepen research partnerships, with a focus on junior researchers.

 German Industry and Research